-The major ongoing grants and contributions for operational purposes, together with assumptions about trends over time are summarised in the table below.
+The major ongoing grants and contributions for operational purposes, together with assumptions about trends over time, are summarised in the table below.

-Source \$M Forecasts and comments Financial Assistance Grants (general + local roads) 4.9 + 2.5 Forecast to continue, but timing could change if advance payments discontinue, or it wasn't indexed (see sensitivity and risk analysis, section 6).
+Source \$M Forecasts and comments Financial Assistance 4.9 + 2.5 Forecast to continue, but timing could change if advance Grants (general + payments discontinue, or it wasn't indexed (see sensitivity local roads) and risk analysis, section 6).
 Roads to Recovery 1.4 Forecast to continue, but could drop or not be indexed Regional Roads 1.4 Block and Repair Grants.
 Forecast to continue.
-Family Day Care 2.2 Forecast to continue, covers costs of operation Other operating grants & contributions 1.1 Includes grants/contributions (from users and govt) for libraries, environmental weeds, street lights, traffic lights, Northparkes Mines, RFS hazard reduction, etc. Limited opportunity to increase.
+Family Day Care 2.2 Forecast to continue, covers costs of operation Other operating Includes grants/contributions (from users and govt) for grants & 1.1 libraries, environmental weeds, street lights, traffic lights, contributions North Parkes Mine, RFS hazard reduction, etc. Limited opportunity to increase.
 Basically used to fund service delivery, so if grants/contributions ceased so would expenditure on delivery, unless Council funded it internally TOTAL (approx.) 13.4